-3. When you don’t have the cash to buy what you want now.
+3. When you don’t have the cash to buy the commercial office furniture that you want now

 For example, one of CORT’s customers wanted an upscale conference room finish to show off to one of their clients, but didn’t have the capital to purchase the impressive furniture they wanted.
 CORT came in immediately and furnished the room with a beautiful high-end conference table and chairs.
 The conference room made quite the impression on the company’s client and allowed them to close a large deal.

 4. When you have a short-term lease or are subleasing space

 The cost to disassemble, assemble and move furniture from space to space can be as expensive as the furniture itself, not to mention the administrative hassle of coordinating the move.
 These hassles often drive tenants to get rid of the furniture altogether.

 If you are in a short-term lease or are subleasing space, renting furniture can often make more financial sense than buying.
 In fact, according to CORT, if you plan to be in a space less than 24 months, it may make more sense to rent.